makersacademy/airport_challenge/README.md

 Airport Challenge
 =================

-A program to control the flow of planes at an airport.
+A program for air traffic controllers to control the flow of planes at an airport.
 Planes can take off and land provided that the weather is sunny; occasionally it may be stormy, in which case no planes can land or take off.

 System Features
 -----